Apple-iOS-Security

 Our Recommendations

-• If your iPhone supports iOS 26: Update to iOS 26 and keep it updated
+• If your iPhone supports iOS 26: Update to the latest iOS 26 version (currently 26.6) and keep it updated.
+Look forward to iOS 27 this autumn, as your device will support it.